 oPatientPlus articles are written by UK doctors and are based on research evidence, UK and European Guidelines.
 They are designed for health professionals to use, so you may find the language more technical than the condition leaflets.

 Diarrhoea is defined as the abnormal passage of loose or liquid stools more than three times daily and/or a volume of stool greater than 200 g/day.
 There is no agreement on the duration of symptoms that define chronic as opposed to acute diarrhoea.
-However, it is usually accepted that symptoms persisting for longer than four weeks suggest a non-infectious aetiology and therefore should be further investigated.
+Some authorities define persistent diarrhoea as that which lasts longer than 14 days whilst others use a cutoff point of four weeks.
+Persistent diarrhoea suggests a non-infectious aetiology and therefore should be further investigated.

 - Irritable bowel syndrome (IBS).